 Dear Friends of New Stage Theatre,

 Throughout the COVID-19 pandemic, New Stage Theatre has prioritized the health and safety of our artists, audiences, students, and staff.
-As we prepare to return to live performances with Little Shop of Horrors, opening on October 5, 2021, we will continue to upgrade the facility with safety measures while we monitor conditions and recommendations from local and CDC officials.
+As we return to live performances, we will continue to upgrade the facility with safety measures while we monitor conditions and recommendations from local and CDC officials.

 Recently, New Stage Theatre distributed a survey to our audience and found that more than 93% of regular attendees reported being fully vaccinated against COVID-19.
 Many supported mask requirements and fully vaccinated audiences.
 Since June, the theatre has also had a full vaccine requirement for all artists and staff.

 The survey response has encouraged the recent decision to expand our health and safety measures to include six fully vaccinated audience performances.
 See the dates below.